alphagov/govuk-content-metadata/fast_api_model_serving/README.md

 ### Push the model to GCP Artifact Registry:

-This step is automated by [a GitHub Action workflow](../.github/workflows/build-upload-model-api-gcp.yaml); the docker image is built and pushed to GCP Artifact Registry when a change is pushed to any file in this `fast_api_model_serving` sub-directory.
+This step is automated by [a GitHub Action workflow](.github/workflows/build-upload-model-api-gcp.yaml); the docker image is built and pushed to GCP Artifact Registry when a change is pushed to any file in the `fast_api_model_serving` sub-directory.

 When finished, you will be able to see the model container on the project's GCP artifact registry.